 In Friedreich’s ataxia, AR disorder with a high penetration, clinical findings are the results of progressive degeneration of cerebellum and spinal cord, in particular of spinocerebellar and corticospinal tracts, and

 dorsal funiculi of spinal cord, i.e. gait disturbances, coordination disturbances of arms, speech impairment, hammer fingers, flat feet, scoliosis, and also cardiomyopathy.
-Fetal precursor cell transplantation of cerebellum,
+BCRO fetal brain cell transplantation of cerebellum,

-mesencephalon, liver, intestine,stomach/duodenum, placenta, exocrine pancreas, adrenal cortex, peripheral myoblasts, cardiomyoblasts, kidneys, colon, are recommended.
+mesencephalon, and BCRO fetal cell transplantation of liver, intestine,stomach/duodenum, placenta, exocrine pancreas, adrenal cortex, peripheral myoblasts, cardiomyoblasts, kidneys, colon, are recommended.